Overview

 -d description="Product Name"

-with your Secret Key.
-Please note that a colon is needed after the Secret Key to prevent curl from asking you for a password.
-A new payment is always a pending to be captured.
-See Create a payment for reference and the list of arguments you can pass in.
+On server side, obtain a payment ID by creating a payment.
+Replace the YOUR_SECRET_KEY_PLACEHOLDER with your Secret Key.
+If you use curl, please note that a colon is needed after the Secret Key to prevent it from asking you for a password.
+A new payment is always pending to be captured.
+See Create a Payment for reference and the list of arguments you can pass in.

 Response